Inversiones Maslosa / Insights / Press Releases

 and of the simplicity that so brightly illuminated his life.

-My father was a testimony that life is not only made up of what we see, but also of what we dream.
-And it is in those dreams where we find the deepest connections with those we love, even when they are no longer, physically, with us.
+My father was living proof that life is not made solely of what we see, but also of what we dream.
+And it is in those dreams that we find the deepest connections with those we love, even when they are no longer physically with us.

 In a few days we will have left 2022 behind us, a whole year in which life has surely brought a little bit of everything.
 New encounters, some farewells, moments of sadness compensated with moments of joy, control and fluidity… life in constant balance.
 It is time to thank this entire journey and also to each of the people who have accompanied us: partners, friends, family…